pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # Get Record Counts

-We already noticed the number of records in this database upon import, but if we didn't, you would use something like this to assess the count of documents.
+If we weren't familiar with the number of records in this database upon import, we could run the following to get the count of documents.

 ```js
 db.clicks.countDocuments()